Donald · Central Belt

 King's Seat Hill — common questions

-- How hard is King's Seat Hill?
+- How difficult is King's Seat Hill?

 - Is King's Seat Hill safe in winter?